pingcap/docs/grafana-tidb-dashboard.md

     - Session Retry Error OPS: the number of errors encountered during the transaction retry per second
     - KV Transaction OPS: the number of transactions executed per second within each TiDB instance
         - A user transaction might trigger multiple transaction executions in TiDB, including reading internal metadata, atomic retries of the user transaction, and so on
-        - TiDB's internal scheduled tasks also operates on the database through transactions, which is also included in this panel
+        - TiDB's internally scheduled tasks also operate on the database through transactions, which are also included in this panel
     - KV Transaction Duration: the time spent on executing transactions within each TiDB
     - Commit Token Wait Duration: the wait duration in the flow control queue during the transaction commit.
 If the wait duration is long, it means that the transaction to commit is too large and the flow is controlled.
-If the system still has resources available, you can speed up the committing by increasing the `committer-concurrency` value in the TiDB configuration file
+If the system still has resources available, you can speed up the commit process by increasing the `committer-concurrency` value in the TiDB configuration file
     - Transaction Max Write KV Num: the maximum number of key-value pairs written by a single transaction
     - Transaction Max Write Size Bytes: the maximum key-value pair size written by a single transaction
     - Transaction Regions Num 90: 90% of the number of Regions written by a single transaction